 Half Baked Harvest

 As the name would suggest, Half Baked Harvest is the place to indulge in all your wildest food cravings.
-Founded by a young Tieghan Gerard in 2012 when she was only 19, the blog has amassed an impressive 378K followers on Instagram since its inception.
+Founded by a young Tieghan Gerard in 2012 when she was only 19, the blog has amassed an impressive 1.2 million followers on Instagram since its inception.
 From zucchini mac and cheese with everything bagel chip crumbs to brown butter lobster with kale pesto polenta and cherry tomato bacon pan sauce, Gerard has branded herself with a signature no-holds-barred approach to cooking.